rveciana/BasemapTutorial/docs/plotting_data.rst

 hexbin
 ------
 Plots an hexagonal bin from a set of positions.
-Can plot the number of occurrences in each bin (hexagon) or give a weight to each occurence
+Can plot the number of occurrences in each bin (hexagon) or give a weight to each occurrence

 `hexbin(x, y, **kwargs) <http://matplotlib.org/basemap/api/basemap_api.html#mpl_toolkits.basemap.Basemap.hexbin>`_